Yukee/yukee.github.io/_drafts/eth_and_mbl.markdown

 ## The microcanonical ensemble

-Since our system is close, and since we suppose it is thermal, we may expect the expectation value of macroscopic observables to be drawn from a microcanonical ensemble:
+Moreover, since our system is close, and since we suppose it is thermal, the expectation value of macroscopic observables are drawn from a microcanonical ensemble:
 \\[
-	\langle O \rangle(t \to \infty) = \langle O \rangle^\text{micro}
+	\langle O \rangle(t \to \infty) = \hat{\rho}^\text{Boltzmann}(\beta) = \langle O \rangle^\text{micro}.
 \\]
-with
+Explicitly, we mean
 \\[
 	\langle O \rangle^\text{micro} = \frac{1}{\Omega([E,E+dE))} \sum_{n|E_n \in [E,E+dE)} O_{n,n}.
 \\]

-## The eigenstate thermalization hypothesis
+# The eigenstate thermalization hypothesis
+Can we reunite the microcanonical and diagonal ensembles in a single global picture?
+If the eigenstate thermalization hypothesis holds, the answer is yes!
 Under the eigenstate thermalization hypothesis, eigenstates themselves act as thermal states:
 \\[
 	O_{n,n} = \langle O \rangle^\text{micro}.